researchat/notes/ep163/shownote.md

 layout: article
 tags:
   - 雑談
 title: 163.
-Researchers on the hill
+The College on the Hill
 ---

 ## Shownotes